 Scenario-Based Practice and Simulation Labs

 Theory does not stick until people practice under pressure.
-New manager training should include simulations of terminations, budget cuts, harassment complaints, and conflict scenarios so managers build muscle memory before the real stakes arrive.
+New manager training should include simulations of terminations, budget cuts, harassment complaints, leave concerns, performance conversations, and conflict scenarios so managers build muscle memory before the real stakes arrive.

 Capability Dashboards

 You cannot improve what you do not measure.
-Capability dashboards should track metrics like turnover, feedback frequency, conflict resolution speed, team engagement, and documentation quality.
-When management training includes measurement, you know what is working and what needs adjustment.
+Capability dashboards should track metrics like turnover, feedback frequency, conflict resolution speed, team engagement, documentation quality, and manager follow-through.
+When management training includes measurement, leaders know what is working and what needs adjustment.

 From Training to Competence